mywildancloud/logforge/README.md

 ## Running Locally

-To run ReviseLog on your local machine:
+To run UpdateFlow on your local machine:

 1. **Start the Development Server**

    ```bash
    npm run dev
    ```